-The subject of the conference was now more relevant than ever before, then the global use of digital media and ICT network applications as well as rapid technological advancements in big data, machine learning, artificial intelligence, and other emerging digital technologies have fundamentally changed the information and communication space all over the world.
+The topic of the conference is increasingly relevant today, when the global use of digital media and ICT network applications as well as rapid technological advancements in big data, machine learning, artificial intelligence, and other emerging digital technologies have fundamentally changed the information and communication space all over the world.
 New issues have arisen, such as the challenges with the ownership of and using data, trust and privacy, human dignity and autonomy, increasing automation in decision-making processes, accountability and transparency of algorithms, etc. The situation is compounded by the fact that only a dozen technology giants have a dominating role in the regulation and developments of the technology.

 The technological revolution and transformation of media environment also pose challenges for media and information literacy (MIL) education which is aimed to provide people with knowledge, skills, attitudes and competences that are needed to access, search, critically assess, use and contribute content wisely in order to successfully work and live in digital era.
 The core of MIL is a holistic approach including both rational, emotional and cultural awareness reflecting the values of different civilizational approaches rather than technical skills.
 However, within the conventional MIL education new technology implications are less debated while the potential of MIL is not being fully realized.